You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 4. Complete your immunization form before your registered Orientation session.

 5. Complete the Lander University Orientation course.
-The course will open May 2023.
-Additional information will be sent out prior to this date.
+The course will open May 2024.
+Additional information will be sent out.
 This course MUST be completed before attending Orientation.

 6. Review the Accepted Student Checklist and begin completing needed items.
 Additional items to consider are: